Yazhmughi-Ramesh5802/KITKAT/README.md

     2) Playing songs and videos from your local directory
     3) searching a specific location
     4) Taking screenshots on command and much more interesting features.
+    5) Send whatsApp messages and images to a specified person